Maintain a prosperous medical office with one of the best medical office administration degrees.

 Pitt Community College

 Another school from North Carolina, Pitt Community College has the second-best medical office administration program in the nation.
 Graduates from this program have worked as medical secretaries, auditors, health information specialists, insurance specialists, and patient access representatives.
-Whatever you want to do in a medical office, Pitt Community College’s Associate of Applied Science in medical office administration will take you there.
+Whatever you want to do in a medical office, Pitt Community College’s Associate of Applied Science in Medical Office Administration will take you there.

 Students begin their first semester with introductory classes, such as College Student Success, Medical Terminology, Keyboarding, and Office Applications.
 Through the next two semesters, students advance their skills in administrative tasks.
 In their final semester, students take Medical Office Simulation, Procedure Coding, Healthcare Customer Relations, and Medical Office Administration Capstone.

 Students choose several electives throughout the program, including math, science, humanities, and business courses.
-Students do have some autonomy as to what they study, but given the short length of the program there’s only so much room for more classes.
+Students do have some autonomy as to what they study, but given the short length of the program, there’s only so much room for more classes.
 If you wish to continue your studies past an associate, though, most of these credits can transfer to four-year programs.

 Wayne Community College